PaddlePaddle/book/02.recognize_digits/README.en.md

 # Recognize Digits

-The source code for this tutorial is under [book/recognize_digits](https://github.com/PaddlePaddle/book/tree/develop/02.recognize_digits).
-First-time readers, please refer to PaddlePaddle [installation instructions](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/getstarted/build_and_install/docker_install_en.rst).
+The source code for this tutorial is live at [book/recognize_digits](https://github.com/PaddlePaddle/book/tree/develop/02.recognize_digits).
+For instructions on getting started with Paddle, please refer to [installation instructions](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/getstarted/build_and_install/docker_install_en.rst).

 ## Introduction
-When we learn a new programming language, the first task is usually to write a program that prints "Hello World."
-In Machine Learning or Deep Learning, the equivalent task is to train a model to perform handwritten digit recognition with [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
-Handwriting recognition is a typical image classification problem.
-The problem is relatively easy, and MNIST is a complete dataset.
+When one learns to program, the first task is usually to write a program that prints "Hello World!".
+In Machine Learning or Deep Learning, the equivalent task is to train a model to recognize hand-written digits on the dataset [MNIST](http://yann.lecun.com/exdb/mnist/).
+Handwriting recognition is a classic image classification problem.
+The problem is relatively easy and MNIST is a complete dataset.
 As a simple Computer Vision dataset, MNIST contains images of handwritten digits and their corresponding labels (Fig. 1).
-The input image is a 28x28 matrix, and the label is one of the digits from 0 to 9.
-Each image is normalized in size and centered.
+The input image is a $28\times28$ matrix, and the label is one of the digits from $0$ to $9$.
+All images are normalized, meaning that they are both rescaled and centered.

 <p align="center">
 <img src="image/mnist_example_image.png" width="400"><br/>